 other qualifications as necessary to perform assigned duties.

-Credential students, unclassified students, graduate students outside the CSU, and graduate students matriculating in a degree program in another department are ineligible for a teaching associateship.
+Credential students, unclassified students, and graduate students outside of California State University, Fresno are ineligible for a Teaching Associateship.

 In addition to the qualifications listed above, reappointment to the position of Teaching Associate requires a pattern of significant progress in accomplishing graduate degree requirements.
 At a minimum, this means